isehgu/tcp-proxy-webserver/README.md

 ## Synopsis

 A webserver that maintains tcp connection(s) to tcp server(s).
-It forwards client request to a tcp server via tcp connection, and forwards server response to the client
+It forwards client request to a tcp server via tcp connection, and forwards server response back to the client.

 ## Install